Botanical Name: Silybum marianum.

 The leaves are wide with the white blotches and white along the leaf veins that give it this herb its name.
 The flowers are red-purple.
 The fruit is hard-skinned, brown, spotted, and shiny.

 Plant Parts Used: Commonly, the seeds; however throughout history virtually all the above-ground parts of the plants have been used as both food and medicine.

 Therapeutic Uses, Claims and Benefits of Milk Thistle

 In Germany the plant is often depicted as a religious symbol associated with the Virgin Mary; the species name “marianum” honors this symbolic association.
 According to popular legend, the milky white fluid that comes from the leaves when crushed is the milk of the Virgin Mary.

-The active constituents of milk thistle are flavinoids (silybin, silydianin and silychristin); essential oil; bitter principle; mucilage and its actions are cholagogue (release and secretion of bile from the gall bladder), galactogogue (help the breast-feeding mother to increase the flow of mother’s milk), and demulcent (sooth and protect irritated or inflamed internal tissue), antioxidant and anti-inflammatory.
+The active constituents of milk thistle are flavonoids (silybin, silydianin, and silychristin); essential oil; bitter principle; mucilage and its actions are cholagogues (release and secretion of bile from the gall bladder), galactagogue (help the breastfeeding mother to increase the flow of mother’s milk), and demulcent (soothe and protect irritated or inflamed internal tissue), antioxidant and anti-inflammatory.